Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Conclusions and Future Work

-This paper proposed a stochastic MPC framework for an energy management problem in STGs consisting of ATES systems integrated into building climate comfort systems.
+This paper proposed a stochastic MPC framework for an energy management problem in STGs consisting of ATES systems integrated into BCC systems.
 We developed a large-scale stochastic hybrid model to capture thermal energy imbalance errors in an ATES-STG.
 In such a framework, we formalized two important practical concerns, namely: 1) the balance between extraction and injection of energy from and into the aquifers within a certain period of time; 2) the unwanted mutual interaction between ATES systems in STGs.
 Using our developed model, we formulated a finite-horizon mixed-integer quadratic optimization problem with multiple chance constraints.
 To solve such a problem, we proposed a tractable formulation based on the so-called robust randomized approach.
 In particular, we extended this approach to handle a problem with multiple chance constraints.
 We simulated our proposed framework using a three-agent ATES-STG example which confirmed the expected performance improvements.

-\ifarxiv Our current work focuses on two main directions: 1) From an application point of view, refining the proposed model of ATES system \eqref{ates_dyn} to be able to predict a more implicative situation e.g., the wells are completely depleted, or the new installed wells, and etc. Such a situation happens in a real case with a private owner, where they continue to extract water with the aquifer ambient temperature.
-2) From a theoretical point of view, developing a distributed setting to solve the tractable formulation \eqref{robust_comp_opt_multiagent}, e.g., extending the work in \cite{conte2013robust} to the case where binary variables are also present. \else \fi
+Our current work focuses on two main directions:

+a) From an application point of view, refining the proposed model of ATES system \eqref{ates_dyn} to be able to predict situations where the wells are completely depleted, or the new ones are installed.
+Such a situation may happen in reality where water extraction is continued with the aquifer ambient temperature.
+In \cite{rostampour2017aquifer}, we developed such a model and currently the possibility of integration of such a development into STGs is under investigation.

+b) From a theoretical point of view, developing a distributed setting to solve the tractable formulation \eqref{robust_comp_opt_multiagent}, e.g., extending the work in \cite{conte2013robust} to the case where binary variables are also present.
+We proposed a distributed stochastic MPC setting in \cite{rostampour2017distributedsmpc} and plan to extend such a framework to cope with a large-scale mixed-integer stochastic program, e.g., \eqref{robust_comp_opt_multiagent}.

+c) Another interesting research direction is to integrate our developments in this paper into a power grid.
+This may be a promising framework such that ATES and power grid operators can simultaneously optimize their performance to overcome uncertainties in generation \cite{rostampour2017tractable}, e.g., wind power, and operational demand decisions, the level of comfort for BCC systems.